-- Raise metabolism rates
+- Raise metabolic rates

 - Diminish muscle soreness

-- Improving healing and recovery times
+- Improve healing and recovery times

-Even with these research challenges, it’s clear that vibration therapy does benefit many patients and offer relief from painful conditions like rheumatoid arthritis.
+Even with these research challenges, it’s clear that acoustic vibration therapy does benefit many patients and offer relief from painful conditions like rheumatoid arthritis.
 It’s just another service that sound provides.